 A deposit of US$ 300 is requested along with completed trip registration form to hold your place on the trip.
 We also need a color scan of the passport.
 You can charge the deposit on any major credit cards.
 When it's time to purchase the Bhutan flight tickets, we will request you the second payment for the flights.
 Final and balance payment is due 90 days prior departure.

-Final payment by credit card also attracts additional 3.5% fee.
+Final payment by credit card also attracts an additional 3.5% fee.
 You will save this fee by paying personal check or cashier's check.
-We reserve the right to refuse certain form of payment.
+We reserve the right to refuse some form of payment.

 Cancellation and refund

 We need to receive a notice of cancellation in written-by email or fax.
 The cancellation fee structure is as below.